reactgraphqlacademy/graphql-api-training/README.md

 # GraphQL API Fundamentals

 This exercise is part of the [React GraphQL Academy](http://reactgraphql.academy) training material.
-The goal of this exercise is to help you get started transitioning from REST to GraphQL.

 ## Our teaching method